BrunoSalerno/subtogram/README.md

 Subtogram
 ==========
-**Work in progress**

-This repository contains the source-code of Subtogram, a web app intended to help to analyze and describe the history of World's metro systems.
+This repository contains the source-code of [Subtogram](http://www.subtogram.com), a web app intended to help to analyze and describe the history of World's metro systems.

 Useful data